Scene from the musical 1776 by Peter Stone and Sherman Edwards. Directed by Jim Lortz.

-The central goal of theatre study is to provide students with a comprehensive understanding of theatre and its role in human development, including knowledge of its history; the means by which theatre is realized; and the role of theatre in forming the past, present, and future of society and culture.
+The central goal of theatre study is to provide students with a comprehensive understanding of theatre and its role in human development, including knowledge of its history; the means by which theatre is created and realized; and the role of theatre in forming the past, present, and future of society and culture.
 Add your voice to the cultural conversation.

 Theatre at Western

 The Theatre major at WWU is grounded in the liberal arts.
 Declared students must complete a selection of core fundamental courses for a well-rounded education.
 From there, students select one or more areas of specialization:

 - Entertainment Design and Technology: For students interested in costume, lighting, or scenic design.
 This area also explores new technology and skills in the field.

 - Performance: For students who want to pursue a career in theatrical performance.
 Focuses include a collection of acting and musical theatre styles.